Eric Church entices country fans with unique videos, mature sound

-NASHVILLE, Tennessee Despite having more than 2.7 million Facebook fans and over a million Twitter followers, country music singer Eric Church is not a fan of social media.
+NASHVILLE, Tenn.
+Jan 31 Despite having more than 2.7 million Facebook fans and over a million Twitter followers, country music singer Eric Church is not a fan of social media.

 "I've never tweeted and I never will.
 I'm not on Facebook and I never will be," said Church during an interview in a Nashville studio.